matomo-org/developer-documentation/docs/getting-started-part-3.md

         }
     }

-Put this class in a file called **Settings.php** in your plugin's root directory.

-The **Settings** class is a special class that is automatically detected by Piwik.
+The `Settings` class is a special class that is automatically detected by Piwik.
 Piwik uses the information it sets to add a new section for your plugin in the _Plugins > Settings_ admin page.

 We're going to create one setting that can be set differently by each user.
-First, let's think about our new setting.
-It's going to determine the column of the **Live.getLastVisitsDetails** that we'll aggregate by.
+Our setting will determine the column of the `Live.getLastVisitsDetails` that we'll aggregate by.
 So it's a string and has a limited number of valid values.
 We'll use a single select dropdown (just a normal `<select>`) for it.

-Now, let's add an attribute and new method for this setting:
+Let's add an attribute and new method for this setting:

     class Settings extends \Piwik\Plugin\Settings
     {